konstruktoid/publications/bastion/README.md

 placed between all general zones, e.g the DMZ, Public and Internal networks.

-Note that network location alone should not imply trust.
+> Network location alone should not imply trust.

 ### Placement and connections